Jones College (Mississippi)

 Jones College is a public community college in Ellisville, Mississippi.
-It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and serves its eight-county district consisting of Clarke, Covington, Greene, Jasper, Jones, Perry, Smith and Wayne counties.
-The college holds membership in the Mississippi Association of Colleges, the Mississippi Association of Community Colleges Conference and NJCAA.
+It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and serves its eight-county district consisting of Clarke, Covington, Greene, Jasper, Jones, Perry, Smith, and Wayne Counties.

 History

 In 1922, Mississippi allowed college courses to be included in the curriculum of agricultural high schools.
 The Jones County Agricultural High School became the Jones County Agricultural High School and Junior College.
 The Jones County Agricultural High School was founded in 1911.
 In September 1927, the first 26 students attended the college.
 The Junior College separated from the Jones County Agricultural High School in 1957.

-In 2018, the college was rebranded as Jones College.
-The school is still legally called Jones County Junior College.
+In 2018, the college was informally rebranded as Jones College, although the school is still legally named Jones County Junior College.

 Athletics

 Although a community college, its sports teams have achieved some notability.
 In 1955, the Jones County Junior College football team became the first all-white team in Mississippi to play a racially integrated team.
 This occurred when Jones County played in the Junior Rose Bowl, now the Pasadena Bowl, against Compton Community College in Compton, California.

 Jones has won three NJCAA national championships and 30 regional titles, as of 2023.

-The Bobcats captured the 2013-14 NJCAA Division I Men's Basketball Championship with an 87-77 victory over Indian Hills Community College (Iowa) on March 22 at the Hutchinson Sports Arena in Hutchinson, Kansas.
+The Bobcats captured the 2013–14 NJCAA Division I Men's Basketball Championship with an 87–77 victory over Indian Hills Community College (Iowa) on March 22 at the Hutchinson Sports Arena in Hutchinson, Kansas.

-The Bobcats then claimed the 2016 NJCAA Division II Baseball crown in a 7-1 win over GateWay Community College and compiled a final record of 54-9.
+The Bobcats then claimed the 2016 NJCAA Division II Baseball crown in a 7–1 win over GateWay Community College and compiled a final record of 54–9.

 In 2018, the Lady Bobcats won the NJCAA Division II Softball National Championship.
 They swept the national tournament, winning five straight games in four days.
-Jones beat Potomac St. (West Virginia), 13-0 in five innings; Illinois Central College, 10-2 in six innings; LSU-Eunice, 8-7; Phoenix College, 20-1 in five innings and Phoenix again, 18-2, in the championship game.
+Jones beat Potomac St. (West Virginia), 13–0 in five innings; Illinois Central College, 10–2 in six innings; LSU-Eunice, 8–7; Phoenix College, 20–1 in five innings and Phoenix again, 18–2, in the championship game.